Electrical surge damage

 Protecting your business equipment from electrical surge damages can involve utilizing some easy-to-implement strategies.
 One overlooked source of power surge damage comes from failing to install surge protection to telephone/fax lines, cable or satellite systems, and local area network coax cable.
 Power surges can quickly travel along these sources of electric current, damaging your equipment.
 You can increase your chances of avoiding costly repairs and downtime by adding a surge protector to these systems as well as to your AC plug.
 Make sure the surge protector is properly sized for the system it will protect and is properly installed.
 The clamping voltage of a surge protector determines the spike voltage that will cause the protective components within it to divert unwanted energy from the protected line.
 A lower clamping voltage indicates better protection but can sometimes result in a shorter life expectancy for the overall protective system.
 It is important to conduct additional research for the best protection for the equipment you are installing.

-Additional recommendations to prevent electrical surge damage:
+Additional recommendations to reduce electrical surge damage:

 - Install your surge protection device as close as possible to the equipment being protected.